mafintosh/tabalot/README.md

 	tabtest completion --save # installs the completion to your bash_completion.d folder

+If you use zsh you can install it with
+	tabtest completion > ~./zshrc

 The app is now installed and ready to be tab completed.
 Open a shell and try the following